 Despite developing naturally, our modern jaws don't actually have enough room to accommodate these teeth.
 As a result, allowing them to erupt can lead to a range of serious complications.
 The two most common are crowding and impaction.
 For these reasons, we typically recommend preventive wisdom tooth extractions in Murphy, TX.

-Why Choose Murphy Family Dentistry for Wisdom Tooth Extractions?
+Why Choose Murphy Family Implant and Cosmetic Dentistry for Wisdom Tooth Extractions?

 - Sedation Dentistry Available

 - 3D Cone Beam Imaging For Precise Diagnostics

 When crowding occurs, existing teeth are pushed out of their correct position, creating alignment issues.
 Crowding can also lead to a greater risk of gum disease, in addition to the development of cysts or tumors.
 These complications can all lead to a lifetime of dental trouble.